A Learning- and Scenario-based MPC Design for Nonlinear Systems in LPV Framework with Safety and Stability Guarantees: INTRODUCTION

-Furthermore, to guarantee the stability of the closed-loop system and recursive feasibility of the associated MPC optimization problem, we present a learning-based approach for terminal ingredients design.
-In particular, we transform the BNN model with nonlinear scheduling dependency into an LPV form with affine scheduling dependency and compute a terminal constraint as a robust positive invariant set and a terminal cost as a parameter-dependent poly-quadratic Lyapunov function using related LPV tools \cite{pandey2017quadratic} based on the transformed model.
+Furthermore, to guarantee the stability of the closed-loop system and the recursive feasibility of the associated MPC optimization problem, we present a learning-based approach for terminal ingredients design.
+In particular, we transform the BNN model with nonlinear scheduling dependency into an LPV form with affine scheduling dependency and compute a terminal constraint as a robust positive invariant set and a terminal cost as a parameter-dependent poly-quadratic Lyapunov function using related LPV tools \citep{pandey2017quadratic} based on the transformed model.
 The latter is computed by solving a linear matrix inequality (LMI) problem corresponding to the extreme realizations of the scenarios, which provide a parameter-dependent terminal controller based on the generated scenarios that can improve the control performance.
 To the best of the authors' knowledge, this is the first work on learning-based terminal control design in the LPV framework that is applicable to general nonlinear systems using only the input-output data.
-Additionally, the BNN model can be updated online using the framework developed in \cite{bao2020online} with new observations collected by applying the MPC law to the real system.
+Additionally, the BNN model can be updated online using the framework developed in \citep{bao2020online} with new observations collected by applying the MPC law to the real system.
 The updated model is anticipated to better characterize the uncertainty of the system, which in turn reduces the conservativeness required to ensure safety and hence improve the control performance.
+Fig. \ref{fig:flow} shows the flow chart of the overall learning-based SMPC design procedure.